 - No traveling on campus alone-students must use the buddy system.

 - Students must be accompanied by a COSMOS staff member or a pre-approved family member if leaving campus.

-- For field trips, students must check in with staff at designated locations and times.
+- Students must check in with staff at designated locations and times for field trips.

-- Students must follow a strict dorm schedule daily.
+- In addition, students must follow a strict dorm schedule daily.

 Q: Can my child leave COSMOS to attend outside commitments?

-A: COSMOS is not able to accommodate the individual schedules of over 200 active teenagers.
-The majority of COSMOS students are active in sports, church, band, clubs, and academic review courses and we do not have the staff to safely monitor arrival and departure schedules.
-COSMOS is a full participation activity and students benefit most by full involvement in the COSMOS program.
+A: COSMOS cannot accommodate the individual schedules of over 200 active teenagers.
+The majority of COSMOS students are engaged in sports, church, band, clubs, and academic review courses, and we do not have the staff to monitor arrival and departure schedules safely.
+COSMOS is a total participation activity, and students benefit most from full involvement in the COSMOS program.

 Q: Can I authorize my child to have more/less freedom?

 A: The COSMOS policies were designed to help us ensure each student's safety and manage a large group of teenagers on campus.
 There is one set of rules for all students without exception.